Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.

 Your specialist may also press on your tummy and inside your vagina.
 This is to check for lumps, tenderness or other abnormalities.

 Other tests may include a vaginal ultrasound scan.
-Your specialist places a small device in your vagina to scan for any problems.
+A specialist will place a small device in your vagina to scan for any problems.

 You may need a hysteroscopy.
 You'll have this under local or general anaesthetic.

-Your specialist passes a thin, telescope-like camera into your vagina, through the cervix and into your womb.
+A specialist will pass a thin, telescope-like camera into your vagina, through the cervix and into your womb.
 They can look for any problems in your womb.
 They'll take a biopsy (tissue sample) for testing.